We live in a world where drugs exist to treat many conditions that seemed untouchable in the past.

 - dosage information and instructions on what to do in case of an overdose

 - other information, such as what the drug looks like and how to store it

 The prescription stock bottle may also have warning labels in the form of colorful stickers located directly on bottles.
 These have information about side effects and potential interactions.

 The PPI is more familiar to most people.
 It’s the information that’s given with the medication that’s dispensed directly to you.
 The PPI includes detailed information about the use of the drug, which is written more clearly than most package inserts.

 Additionally, your prescription label should contain your name, your doctor’s name, and the name of the drug, along with the strength, dose, directions, expiration date, and other identifying information.
 This brief information is there to remind you about how to take the drug.

-Talk to your doctor or pharmacist to get the most accurate and up-to-date information about your personal risk of drug interactions.
-Make sure they know all of the medications you are taking.
+Talk with your doctor or pharmacist to get the most accurate and up-to-date information about your personal risk of drug interactions.
+Make sure they know all the medications you’re taking.

 Have a clear conversation about potential foods, OTC drugs, and diseases that could cause problems when combined with your medications.